natancox/stardog-docs/src/blog/content/posts/stardog-3-preview-3.md

 provides a convenient way for users to implement domain specific functions, identified by URIs, and use them in filter, bind, or projection expressions the same way they'd use any other function, such as str.

+{{% figure src="/img/agg.jpg" class="inliner" %}}

 Unfortunately, the spec did not allow for user-defined aggregate functions, and user-defined functions were not valid to use in aggregations.
 In Stardog 3.0 we've added this capability.
 Now users can specify their own aggregate functions, such as Geometric